rocketlabdelta/rocketlabdelta.com/_posts/2020-06-21-rail-guides.md

 > Further apart is better if you have room.
 > <cite>Tim Van Milligan <a href="https://www.apogeerockets.com/education/downloads/Newsletter489.pdf">Peak of Flight #489</a>, p.
 2</cite>

-> Install one rail button 1" from the aft end of the rocket, and another 4" from the front of the airframe.
+> Install one rail button 1" from the aft end of the rocket, and another [1.5 caliber] from the front of the airframe.
 > <cite>Mike Westerfield, <a href="https://www.oreilly.com/library/view/make-high-power-rockets/9781680454796/">Make: High Power Rockets</a> Figure 3-52, p.
 57</cite>

 All told, it doesn't seem to matter a whole lot where they are placed as long as you have two of them anchored to the airframe in a straight line.